DSprtn/GTFO_VR_Plugin/README.md

 Try to get used to the game in Non-VR mode first before using this mod!

+## Recommendation: Wireless VR Solution
+	If you are using Wireless PCVR to play, and the weapon handling feels 'floaty' or 'unresponsive', try using ALVR (https://github.com/alvr-org/ALVR).
+Other users report this provides a smooth experience.

 ## Installation:

 	If you are upgrading to R6 or have an old Bepinex/GTFO_VR installation, delete it!